 One of the allures of Rome is all that “old stuff” – the Colosseum standing proudly at the end of a modern street full of modern traffic, buildings from a few centuries ago overlooking the Forum ruins of a couple millennia ago.
 It’s heady stuff.
 But even though ancient Rome is very much a part of the Rome of today, it still feels a little bit like a museum piece, what with the un-crossable rope lines and admission fees and whatnot.

 Naples, on the other hand, is a museum piece that’s still very much alive.
-It’s one of the oldest cities in the western world, and was an important Greek city as far back as the 8th century BCE.
+It’s one of the oldest cities in the western world and was an important Greek city as far back as the 8th century BCE.
 In the historic center of today’s Naples, you walk down ancient streets alongside speeding Vespas, and wander in and out of shops in historic buildings – and there’s not a rope line in sight.
 Those shops, businesses, and apartments you’re walking by have been there for centuries – it’s only the people in them (and the stuff they’re selling) that has changed.

 Like Rome (and many cities in Italy), much of Naples’ history is also underground – and it’s history you can visit with a trip into the basement of the San Lorenzo Maggiore church where you’ll find a partially excavated Roman market.
 What’s more, it’s not just ancient Roman ruins you get a glimpse of right in the heart of Naples but also the Greek ruins that are buried underneath the Roman ones.
-There are layers of history here, and a visit in Naples is bound to make anyone feel a little bit like an archaeologist.
+There are layers of history here, and a visit to Naples is bound to make anyone feel a little bit like an archaeologist.

 In just about every city I’ve ever been to, the area right around the train station isn’t exactly the prettiest part of town.
 But in many of those places, that neighborhood is reasonably safe and even where I stay when I visit.
 In Naples, however, I don’t recommend that.